North Carolina Republican governor candidate Mark Robinson vows to stay in race despite media report - KVIA

 North Carolina Republican governor candidate Mark Robinson vows to stay in race despite media report

 RALEIGH, N.C.
-(AP) — North Carolina Republican gubernatorial nominee Mark Robinson has vowed to remain in his race in advance of what he called the release of a media report against him.
+(AP) — North Carolina Republican gubernatorial nominee Mark Robinson has vowed to remain in his race despite a CNN media report about comments it says he made on a website.
 Robinson is the sitting lieutenant governor.
 He decisively won his GOP gubernatorial primary in March.
 He’s been trailing in several recent polls to Democratic nominee Josh Stein.
-In a video released Thursday on X, Robinson said he wouldn’t be forced out by “salacious tabloid lies.”
-He referenced a story coming from CNN.
-Robinson has a history of inflammatory comments that Stein had said made him too extreme to lead North Carolina.
+Robinson said in a video released Thursday on X that he wouldn’t be forced out by “salacious tabloid lies.”
+The CNN story said Robinson posted strongly worded racial and sexual comments on an online message board more than a decade ago.